kcelebi/kcelebi/README.md

 Here are a list of ongoing projects that will be updated frequently both on GitHub and on my <a href = "https://kayacelebi17.wixsite.com/website">website</a>.
 I expect the highest volume of updates to come during December 2020-January 2021.

-### Assembly to Machine Code (Translator) ⚙️
+### Assembly to Machine Code (Interpreter) ⚙️

 This project involves a program that converts Assembly written in RISC-V to machine code.
 This aspect is more or less finished, the more ambitious task that I've been working is making a data collision detector given the n-stage pipelined CPU.
-The basic function implementations are complete and I am planning on making a Python package to make this code accessible.
+The basic function implementations are complete and I am currently in the process of making this an available Python package!
+This package's tools would be most useful for people who are testing CPU architectures and need a more efficeint workflow for interpreting assembly.

 ### Car V2 🚗